 Before a child starts school, parents should consider meeting with the teacher, principal, and school nurse to explain the child's condition.
 Parents can also discuss precautions to take if the child becomes ill.

-The CARES Foundation has compiled a list of suggestions to help parents and children get ready for attending school.
+The CARES (Congenital Adrenal Hyperplasia Research Education and Support) Foundation provides a list of suggestions to help parents and children get ready to attend school.

 I have CAH and want to start a family.
 What should I be thinking about?

 Anyone with CAH, or from a family in which CAH has been diagnosed, should consider genetic counseling.
 Genetic counselors discuss all options for having a child.
 They explain the risks and benefits of each option.